aeisele/jooqdepluralizestrategy/README.md

 ## How

-Add a plugin repostory to use jitpack.io
+Add a plugin repository to use jitpack.io
 ```xml
 <pluginRepository>
     <id>jitpack.io</id>